Yagisan/Yagisans-Wasteland-Overhaul/README.md

 ### Factions

-#### Automatron Robots
+#### Brotherhood of Steel
-* Automatron Robots recruit dialogue will come up only if you choose to initiate the conversation.
+* The Brotherhood of Steel now only wear Brotherhood of Steel armor.

 #### The Pack
 * The Pack now only wear The Pack armor.